Adroiti/docs-for-code-review-tools/checkstyle-TypecastParenPad.md

-Pattern: Incorrect padding of parentheses for typecasts
+Pattern: Wrong padding of parentheses for typecast

 Issue: -